harryf/comedy/docs/_shows/20191104_Acid_4th_November_2019__20_mins.md

 >
 > what your daughter crams in her vagina.
 >
-> Ah, I love this tonight.
+> Ah, I loved this tonight.
 >
 > Thank you very much.
->
-> I think I'm done there.
+I think I'm done there before you.
->
-> Okay, that was Harry Fox, ladies and gentlemen.
->
-> He's a great person.